How civil servants can make the most of automation

 - How do you design optimal digital services for your users?

 Austerity is a key driver for the renewed push towards automation in government, the group heard.
-“Over recent years, our agency has driven down annual administration costs from around £112m to £78m and we need to take a further £50m out,” said Shaun McNally, chief executive of the Legal Aid Agency.
-“Automation is one vehicle through which we are going to be able to achieve that.”
+Shaun McNally, chief executive of the Legal Aid Agency, said that over recent years, the agency had driven down annual administration costs from around £112m to £78m and they still have significant savings to make.
+“Automation is one vehicle through which we are going to be able to achieve that,” he said.

 Attendees reeled off a list of successful existing initiatives from their own departments.
 Automation is currently playing a larger and larger role in helping identify and catch smugglers, according to Esther Wallington, chief people officer at HM Revenue and Customs.
 “We stop vehicles crossing the border based on risk,” she said.
 “We put a lot of effort into this, and a lot of the risk assessment is done using robotics.”